 Metallic is architected for scale and performance and separates the control plane and the data plane:

-The control plane, provides features and functionality such as the user experience, job management
+The control plane provides features and functionality such as backup job management, data restores,

 Metallic has several options for backup storage to help customers meet their RPO and RTO objectives:

-- Metallic® Cloud Storage Service: Metallic offers a fully-managed cloud backup storage, built on Microsoft Azure.
-Customers can set policies to place their backup data in one or more Azure regions helping meet data residency requirements.
+- Metallic® Recovery Reserve™: Metallic offers fully-managed, cloud backup storage.
+Customers can set policies to place their backup data in specific cloud service provider regions helping meet data residency requirements.
 Unlimited Metallic Cloud Storage is included in Metallic® backup solutions for Office 365, Dynamics 365, Salesforce, and Endpoints as part of the per user subscription costs.

-- Bring Your Own Cloud Storage – customer cloud, such as Azure or AWS
+- Bring Your Own Cloud Storage – customer cloud, such as Azure, OCI, or AWS

-- Metallic® Cloud Storage Service – cloud storage target that’s fully-managed by Metallic
+- Metallic® Recovery Reserve™ – cloud storage target that’s fully-managed by Metallic

 - Bring Your Own On-Premises Storage – customer on-premises server via any disk or NAS device